Polyhedral divisors and torus actions of complexity one over arbitrary fields: Abstract

 \section{Abstract}

-We show that the presentation of affine $\mathbb{T}$-varieties of complexity one in terms of polyhedral divisor of Altmann-Hausen holds over an arbitrary field.
-We describe also a class of multigraded algebras over Dedekind domains.
+We show that the presentation of affine $\mathbb{T}$-varieties of complexity one in terms of polyhedral divisors holds over an arbitrary field.
+We also describe a class of multigraded algebras over Dedekind domains.
 We study how the algebra associated to a polyhedral divisor changes when we extend the scalars.
-As another application, we provide a combinatorial description of affine $\mathbf{G}$-varieties of complexity one over a field, where $\mathbf{G}$ is a (non-nescessary split) torus, by using elementary facts on Galois descent.
-This class of affine $\mathbf{G}$-varieties are described via a new combinatorial object, which we call (Galois) invariant polyhedral divisor.
+As another application, we provide a combinatorial description of affine $\mathbf{G}$-varieties of complexity one over a field, where $\mathbf{G}$ is a (not necessarily split) torus, by using elementary facts on Galois descent.
+This class of affine $\mathbf{G}$-varieties is described via a new combinatorial object, which we call (Galois) invariant polyhedral divisor.

 { }